MicrosoftDocs/fabric-docs/docs/admin/monitoring-hub.md

 Use the **Filter** button to filter the monitor hub table results.
 You can use a combination of any of the options listed below.
 Once you selected the options you want to filter for, select **Apply**.
 The monitor hub remembers your filter selection.
 If you leave the monitor hub, you'll see your selection when you next go to the hub.

 Each time the table is refreshed, the recent 100 jobs are loaded in order, according to the filter option.
-By clicking load more you can load 50 more jobs.
+By selecting *load more* you can load 50 more jobs.

 * **Status** - Select the type of status you want the table to display.
 When no status is selected, item activities for all statuses are displayed.